Nick Pourgourides

 John Elmes, Deputy News Editor & International Editor, Broadcast

-"a joy to work with"
+“A joy to work with.”

 George Burton, BBC Entertainment Producer

-“a naturally talented publicist"
+“A naturally talented publicist.”

 Zoe Mutter, Editor, British Cinematographer

-"extremely helpful and conscientious, and always ready with a good idea!"
+“Extremely helpful… always ready with a good idea!”

 Andrew Pulver, Film Editor, Guardian.co.uk

-Sir.
-Stephen Fry
+Sir Stephen Fry

 Dame Joanna Lumley